NomicFoundation/hardhat/docs/guides/compile-contracts.md

 - `abi`: A [JSON description](https://solidity.readthedocs.io/en/latest/abi-spec.html#abi-json) of the contract's ABI.

 - `bytecode`: A `"0x"`-prefixed hex string of the unlinked deployment bytecode.
-If the contract is not deployable then, this has the `"0x"` string.
+If the contract is not deployable, this has the `"0x"` string.

 - `deployedBytecode`: A `"0x"`-prefixed hex string of the unlinked runtime/deployed bytecode.
-If the contract is not deployable then, this has the `"0x"` string.
+If the contract is not deployable, this has the `"0x"` string.

 - `linkReferences`: The bytecode's link references object [as returned by solc](https://solidity.readthedocs.io/en/latest/using-the-compiler.html).
 If the contract doesn't need to be linked, this value contains an empty object.